WebAssembly/component-model/design/mvp/CanonicalABI.md

   on a Python [awaitable]. `OnBlock` allows a transitive (async) supertask to take control flow while its subtask is blocked.
-During a call to `OnBlock`, any other `asyncio.Task`s can be scheduled or new `asyncio.Task`s can be started in response to new export calls. `OnBlock` may return `True` at most once before a task is resolved to signal that the caller is requesting cancellation; in this case, the given awaitable may not be resolved, and the cancelled task should call `OnResolve` ASAP (potentially passing `None`).
+During a call to `OnBlock`, any other `asyncio.Task`s can be scheduled or new `asyncio.Task`s can be started in response to new export calls. `OnBlock` may return `Cancelled.TRUE` at most once before a task is resolved to signal that the caller is requesting cancellation; in this case, the given awaitable may not be resolved, and the cancelled task should call `OnResolve` ASAP (potentially passing `None`).